confluentinc/ksql/design-proposals/klip-9-table-functions.md

 * Table functions on the SELECT clause only
 * Multiple table functions on the SELECT clause
-* A set of built-in table functions such as EXPLODE (etc)
+* A set of built-in table functions including EXPLODE, SERIES, SORTED_PAIRS, UNSORTED_PAIRS
-* An ability for users to provide their own User Defined Table Functions (UDTFs) using annotations in a similar way to how UDFs and UDAFs are currently supported.
+* An ability for users to provide their own User Defined Table Functions (UDTFs) using annotations in a similar way to how UDFs are currently supported using annotations.

 ## What is not in scope

 * Table functions on the FROM clause.
 We could allow table functions to take the place of other streams or tables in the FROM clause.
 We do not think there is much value in doing this as the main driver for this KLIP is in supporting `explode` functionality which is more simply implemented on the SELECT clause.
+Also, expressing `zip` semantics using joins on a FROM clause would require new a new join type.
-* Table functions that output more than one column.
-Some databases support the flattening of an array of N STRUCT types into N rows of M columns, where there is one column for each field of the struct.
+* Table functions that output more than one column: Some databases support the flattening of an array of N STRUCT types into N rows of M columns, where there is one column for each field of the struct.
  Instead we propose that flattening an array of N structs will result in N rows with a single column of type STRUCT.
 The fields of the struct can then be extracted if necessary using a further CSAS